CA Foundation Exam > CA Foundation Tests > Business Laws for CA Foundation > Test: Formation Of Contract Of Sale- 2 - CA Foundation MCQ

 Share Certificate

 A share certificate is a document that serves as evidence of ownership in a company.
 It is issued to shareholders who hold shares in a company.
-The share certificate contains important information about the shares and the shareholder.
+The share certificate contains important information about the shares and the shareholders.
 Here are some key points to understand:

 Definition